Håkan Hagegård: Career

 He made his début as a lieder singer in Stockholm in 1970, singing Schubert's Die Winterreise and has since given lieder recitals all over Europe.
 He has premiered song cycles by composers including Dominick Argento and Stephen Paulus.

-He has been Senior Lecturer in Music at the Indiana University Bloomington School of Music and was a professor at the Norwegian Academy of Music in Oslo and the first occupant of the Birgit Nilsson chair in singing at the Royal College of Music in Stockholm until 2018, when he resigned his academic positions after accusations of sexual harassment, which he denied.
+He has been Senior Lecturer in Music at the Indiana University Bloomington School of Music and was a professor at the Norwegian Academy of Music in Oslo and the first occupant of the Birgit Nilsson chair in singing at the Royal College of Music in Stockholm until 2018.

 He established the Hagegården Music Centre, a retreat for performing artists, in the 1990s and the Singers Studio, on the model of the New York Actors Studio, in Stockholm in 2010.

 Honours

 Hagegård's recordings have four times won a Swedish Gramophone Prize.

 Hagegård was appointed court vocalist to King Carl XVI Gustaf of Sweden in 1985 and elected to the Royal Swedish Academy of Music in 1989.
 In 1993 he was awarded the medal Litteris et Artibus.
 He is also a member of the Värmland Academy.

 Awards he has received include the Swedish Läkerol's Culture Prize in 1976; the medal of the Gustaf Fröding Society in 1986; the Mårbacka Prize in 1992; and the International Scandinavian Cultural Award of the Scandinavian-American Hall of Fame at Norsk Høstfest 1996.
 In 2000, he was awarded an honorary doctorate by Karlstad University.